-Snails in sauce is a typical dish of Sardinian tradition, rich in Mediterranean flavors and authentic taste.
+Snails in sauce are a typical dish of Sardinian tradition, rich in Mediterranean flavors and authentic taste.
 This recipe will transport you directly to Sardinia!
-The snails are stewed in a tasty tomato and aromatic sauce, perfect to enjoy as an appetizer or main course.
+The snails are stewed in a tasty tomato sauce with aromatics, perfect to enjoy as an appetizer or main course.

-Cook over very low heat so that they all stay out, add salt and cook for 30 minutes.
-Bring to a boil, skim occasionally, and drain them.
+Cook on very low heat so that they all remain above water, add salt and cook for 30 minutes.
+Bring to a boil, skim occasionally and drain them.

-In the meantime, prepare a basic sauce with your preferred aromas; I sauté onion and carrot with chili pepper and then add the tomato puree.
+Meanwhile, prepare a basic sauce with your preferred aromatics; I sauté onion and carrot together with chili pepper and then add the tomato purée.

 Add the snails to the sauce, cook for another 20 minutes.
 You can add fresh basil at the end to your liking.